basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>bitcask.expiry<tt></td>
 <td>By default, Bitcask keeps all of your data around.
 If your data has limited time-value, or if for space reasons you need to purge data, you can set the `expiry` option.
-If you needed to purge data automatically after 1 day, set the value to `1d`.
-Default is: `off` which disables automatic expiration</td>
+If you needed to purge data automatically after 1 day, set the value to `1d`. `off` disables automatic expiration</td>
 <td><tt>off</tt></td>
 </tr>